Director – Peter Jackson – 2003 (2002) – New Zealand – Cert. 12a – 225m

 Eventually, the people of Rohan barricade themselves in to Helm’s Deep to fight off Saruman’s Uruk-hai army, complete with Oliphaunts in a sprawling battle sequence that dwarfs anything in the first film in terms of scale.
 There’s more of this sort of thing in the third film.
 It just about works, but this love of big extended battle scenes was to prove Jackson’s downfall in parts of his The Hobbit trilogy where the battles got bigger and longer.
 Here, though, they’re just about manageable.

-There is also a love interest from Aragorn in the form of Éowyn (Miranda Otto), forced to stay behind as a women although she’d much rather be out with a sword fighting alongside the men.
+There is also a love interest from Aragorn in the form of Éowyn (Miranda Otto), forced to stay behind as a woman, although she’d much rather be out with a sword fighting alongside the men.
 This is unrequited since Aragorn is in love with the elf Arwen (Liv Tyler) who is herself torn between departing for the West with her fellow elves and staying behind to love Aragorn knowing she will ultimately outlive him for thousands of years in a Middle-earth bereft of her own kind.

-In the third, Frodo and Sam continue with their quest towards Mordor where they are to unmake the One Ring in the fires of Mount Doom.
+In the third, Frodo and Sam continue with their quest towards Mordor, where they are to unmake the One Ring in the fires of Mount Doom.
 They are joined by the treacherous Gollum (Andy Serkis) whose motives are highly suspect.

-Gollum is the trilogy’s great asset, a mixture of a striking performance by actor Serkis and special effects built on motion capture whereby an actor can convincingly perform inside what is in effect a digital puppet.
+Gollum is the trilogy’s great asset, a mixture of a striking performance by actor Serkis and special effects built on motion capture, whereby an actor can convincingly perform inside what is in effect a digital puppet.
 The script cleverly explores the interplay with Frodo as he grows psychologically weaker the longer he wears the ring on a thread round his neck, his long-suffering companion Sam whose exasperation with Gollum increases from scene to scene, and Gollum himself.

 The creature Gollum is torn between two personalities: the Gollum who serves and reveres the “Precious” and his former self Smeagol who is struggling to know what the right thing is so he can do it.
 Frodo establishes a master and servant relationship, but servant Gollum / Smeagol knows the lie of the land better than the hobbits and as such acts as their guide through the Dead Marshes, towards the Black Gate and Mordor.
 Serkis’ performance (or dual performance) combined with the team of technicians responsible for realising Gollum / Smeagol is the most impressive element in the film.
 He has a great deal of screen time both in this film and in the subsequent ROTK.